 A Primer on ACID Transactions: The Basics Every Cloud App Developer Must Know

 ACID transactions were a big deal when first introduced formally in the 1980s in monolithic SQL databases such as Oracle and IBM DB2.
 Popular distributed NoSQL databases of the past decade including Amazon DynamoDB and Apache Cassandra initially focused on “big data” use cases that did not require such guarantees and hence avoided implementing them altogether.
-However, ACID transactions are making a strong comeback in the last 2 years with the launch of next-generation distributed databases that have built-in support for them.
+However, ACID transactions have made a strong comeback in the last several years with the launch of next-generation distributed databases that have built-in support for them.